 The Company's business is underwritten in Cyprus, although policyholders are internationally dispersed.
 The Company writes the insurance of legal expenses.
-Because the Company covers movable risk, geographical analysis of location of risk is not feasible.
-For information on underwriting performance by material geographical area refer to Quantitative Reporting Template ("QRT") s.05.02.01 which shows a geographical analysis by policyholder location and forms part of the Company's annual regulatory reporting requirement.
+Because the Company covers movable risk, geographical analysis of the location of risks is not feasible.
+For further information on the underwriting performance of the Company, by material geographical area refer to Quantitative Reporting Template ("QRT") s.05.02.01 which shows a geographical analysis by policyholder location and forms part of the Company's annual regulatory reporting requirement.

-For the year ended 20 February 2021, the Company produced an underwriting profit of £257, as detailed further in the table below which is a summary of the Company's technical account reported on in line with the International Financial Reporting Standards.
+For the year ended 20 February 2022, the Company produced an underwriting profit of £492,751, as detailed further in the table below which is a summary of the Company's technical account reported on in line with the International Financial Reporting Standards.